uwrit/leaf/docs/admin/concept/README.md

         - Table, View, or Subquery: `dbo.v_person`
         - WHERE Clause: `@.gender = 'M'`

-> In reality people don't necessarily identify as female or male, and clinical databases will often reflect this.
+> In reality people don't necessarily identify with gender binaries of female or male, and clinical databases will often reflect this.
 Female and male here are used simply for demonstrative purposes.

 ### Road test
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_firstquery.gif"/></p>